-> This concept is something I’ve been doing myself for years, and I really think this simple idea will help a lot of people to make ends meet during the holiday seasons.
+This concept is something I’ve been doing myself for years, and I really think this simple idea will help a lot of people to make ends meet during the holiday seasons.
 You can go as big, or as small, as you want.
-You can make $50 or $500 from utilizing this concept, and all of that is cash in your pocket.
+You can make $50 or $500 (or more honestly) from utilizing this concept, and all of that is cash in your pocket.

-> What is Black Friday Arbitrage?
+What is Black Friday Arbitrage?

 Black Friday arbitrage is a way to make money by buying deeply discounted items on Black Friday then selling them to eager holiday shoppers for a profit.

 This doesn’t just work on Black Friday either.
 It could also be called Cyber Monday arbitrage, or even Black Friday week arbitrage.
 A lot of sales online are sometimes as good as those you have to wait in line to get, and so the same principles apply.

 This works so well because you can get items at great prices, and then quickly sell them to all of the eager holiday shoppers that will gladly pay slightly below retail price.

 This is true more than ever for the 2021 Christmas season.